Apfirebolt/vue-tmdb-movies/README.md

 - Error handling and loading indicators for better usability.
 - Continuous updates with the latest features and improvements.

+## Updates

+- May 2025 : AG Grid added for Movie details page to show similar movies in tabular format.

 ## Built With

 * [Vue 3](https://vuejs.org//)